IP Paris Research Day 2025

 This annual event aims to:

 Registration is free but mandatory.
-This is an internal event, exclusively for the IP Paris memberss staff and its Schools.
+This is an internal event, exclusively for the IP Paris members staff and its Schools.

 Program